Star diagonal: Types of diagonals

 Star diagonals are available in 0.965", 1.25", and 2" diameters.
 The 2" diagonals allow longer-focal length, low-power 2" barrel eyepieces for a wider field of view.
 Star diagonals come in all price ranges, from as low as a few dollars up to hundreds of dollars.

 Mirror (reflective) diagonals

 These diagonals (often called star diagonals) use a mirror set at a 45° angle inside the diagonal to turn the telescope's image at a 90° angle to the rear cell.
 Mirror diagonals produce an image in the eyepiece that is correctly oriented vertically, but is reversed left-to-right horizontally.
 Mirror diagonals cost less to produce compared to a prism, and that they do not introduce any color errors to the image.
 The major disadvantage of mirror diagonals is that unless the reflective coating is properly applied they can scatter light rendering lower image contrast compared to a 90° prism.
-They deteriorate with age as the reflective surface oxidizes.
+When exposed to open air or in areas with high humidity, over time the raw metallic layer naturally reacts with oxygen creating a layer that scatters light and lowers reflectivity.
+Protective coatings can be applied to the reflective layer to help prevent loss of reflectivity..
 With short-focal length instruments, a mirror diagonal is preferred over a prism.